scott-anderson-wc/cs210pub/reading/google-maps.md

-You can read more about these attributes on the [MDN Script](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script), but essential these extra attributes allow the browser to load other things while the Google Maps code is loading, without bringing the browser to a screeching halt.
+You can read more about these attributes on the [MDN Script](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script), but essentially these extra attributes allow the browser to load other things while the Google Maps code is loading, without bringing the browser to a screeching halt, which is the normal behavior when a JS script element loads (that's why we moved the `script` tags to the bottom of our html page).

 Let's use the Google version.
 Delete the W3Schools version and copy/paste your API key into the script tag to replace the `YOUR_API_KEY` placeholder.